oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Add connection](images/add-connection.png "Add connection")

-5. Select Connection Type : Select “Cloud” : “Oracle Cloud Infrastructure” and click "Next".
+5. Select Connection Type : Select “Cloud” : “Oracle Cloud Infrastructure” and click **Next**.

      ![Connection type](images/connection-type.png "Connection type")

 6. General Info: provide a Name following the format : "OCI_Connection_XXX" where XXX is your student number.
-Add a Description (optional) for the new connection, and click "Next".
+Add a Description (optional) for the new connection, and click **Next**.

     ![Connection name](images/name-connection.png "Connection name")

-7. After you click **Next**, the step Configure Connection is coming.
-In this step you have to enter the information you got in your configuration file previously saved, after you created your API key:
+7. You are now in the **Configure Connection** step.
+You have to enter the information you previoulsy saved when you created the API Key Pair, in the Task 1.9 of this lab. **BE CAREFUL**, the information are not listed in the same order, for example "User OCID" is provided first and "tenancy OCID" comes third, where here "tenancy OCID" is asked first, so you have to make sure you paste the relevant information.
+You will also need to upload the private key file you saved in the same step.

     * Tenancy OCID: OCID of the tenancy.
     * User OCID: OCID of the user.